tact/Canopy/Targets/Canopy/Sources/Canopy.docc/iCloud Advanced Data Protection.md

 # iCloud Advanced Data Protection

-A discussion of what Advanced Data Protection for iCloud means for your CloudKit app.
+What Advanced Data Protection for iCloud means for your CloudKit app.

 _This article was [originally published](https://blog.justtact.com/advanced-data-protection/) on Tact engineering blog.
 Slightly edited for Canopy documentation._